labilezhu/istio-insider/docs/source/ch2-envoy/arch/network-filter/taming-a-network-filter-en.md

-Although it might seem intuitive to always initiate an auxiliary external request from the context of `onNewConnection() `callback, it is not possible in certain cases.
+**Although it might seem intuitive to always initiate(直观) an auxiliary external request from the context of `onNewConnection() `callback, it is not possible in certain cases.**

 Envoy calls `onNewConnection()` [at least, on the first filter in the filter chain] as soon as a new connection has been accepted by the Listener.
 However, in the case of TLS connections, TLS handshake is not yet complete at this point.
 If a Network Filter depends on information from the TLS handshake, e.g., Client SSL Auth filter, it cannot do much in `onNewConnection()`.